Kaarthik-07/Kaarthik-07/README.md

 - 🔭 I’m currently working on **Devops**

-- 👯 I’m looking to collaborate on **Reak-world Projects and Internship**
+- 👯 I’m looking to collaborate on **Real-world Projects and Internship**

 - 🖥️  See my designs at [Figma](https://www.figma.com/files/drafts?fuid=1232215701578143559)